MCLDG/supply-chain-eth/README.md

 ## Features supported
 The supply chain application supports a number of features:

-* Batches of products are managed as ERC721 tokens
+* Batches (Lots) of products are managed as ERC721 tokens
 * The lifecycle of the batch is captured in the ERC721 token
-* Facilities where processing takes place (i.e. where an asset is transformed) are captured as BizLocations
+* Facilities (locations) where processing takes place (i.e. where a trade item is transformed) are captured as BizLocations
-* EPCIS events are applied to the asset, such as COMMISSION, TRANSFORM, OBSERVE.
+* EPCIS events are applied to the trade item, such as COMMISSION, TRANSFORM, OBSERVE.
 The full EPCIS syntax is not used - only a subset
 * Additional information can be captured against EPCIS events, such as IoT sensor data.
 This is not yet supported by EPCIS - it is WIP by one of the EPCIS working groups.
 * Documents can be stored publicly on IPFS
 * Documents can be stored privately using Kaleido storage, which uses S3 under the covers